Code-Institute-Submissions/place-in-time/README.md

 In doing so, I can develop a deeper understanding of how the native traditions and surroundings were shaped over time.

 ### Strategy
-The design is intentionally simple and uncluttered, where the information takes a position of primary importance, and where interactivity options are obvious, intuitive and unobtrusive.
+The design is intentionally simple and uncluttered.
+The information takes a position of primary importance, where interactivity options are obvious, intuitive and unobtrusive.

 ### Scope
 Tourists and natives with an interest in history can have their location detected, before being served a selection of locations on a map, starting with the closest option.